cpalazzi/20251117-pypsa-earth-project/README.md

 3. Create/activate the PyPSA-Earth environment (use the provided micromamba-based Slurm script so you do not have to babysit a long interactive job).
 4. Dry-run Snakemake with the baseline config to confirm the DAG is tiny.
 5. Submit the baseline job via the supplied ARC Slurm script.
-6. Repeat with the green-ammonia override.
+6. Re-run Snakemake with the **core-technology override** to exercise `scripts/extra/limit_core_technologies.py` (it inherits the timeline from the baseline config).
+7. Layer on the green-ammonia override once the limiter test succeeds.

 The sections below dive into each step, list the exact commands, and explain how to interpret the results.